 On 1 March 2010 Foreign Minister Urmas Paet opened the Estonian Embassy in Cairo, which is the first Estonian Embassy in an Arab country and on the continent of Africa.

-On 14 September 2014 Ambassador Mr. Sander Soone presented his credentials to President Abdul Fattah El-Sisi.
-Ambassador Soone is also accredeted as the Estonian Ambassador to Ethiopia and as an observer representative of Estonia to the League of Arab States in Cairo and the African Union in Addis Ababa.
+On 14 September 2014, Mr. Sander Soone presented his credentials to President Abdul Fattah El-Sisi.
+Ambassador Soone is also accredited as the Estonian Ambassador to Ethiopia and as an observer representative of Estonia to the League of Arab States in Cairo and the African Union in Addis Ababa.

-Egyptian Ambassador to Estonia Mr. Mahmoud Gamil Ahmed El Dieb presented his credentials to the President Toomas Hendrik Ilves in January 2014.
+Egyptian Ambassador to Estonia Mr. Haitham Salah Kamel Ibrahim presented his credentials to President Kersti Kaljulaid on 10 May 2021.
 The Ambassador resides in Helsinki.

 At the beginning of the 1920s, dozens of Estonians lived in Egypt, having found themselves in Egypt following the defeat of the armies of Denikin and Wrangel in South Russia.
 The majority of the Estonians soon left Egypt, while some stayed in Egypt.
 Several female Estonian missionaries, who were part of the Egyptian General Mission established in 1898, found work and began a new life in Egypt.